UNHCR data visualization on Mediterranean crossings charts rising death toll and tragedy at sea

 Since a peak in 2015, in which more than a million refugees and migrants crossed the Mediterranean to Europe, the numbers of those making these journeys have seen a downward trend, even prior to the Covid-19 pandemic.
 In 2021, 123,300 individual crossings were reported, and prior to that 95,800 in 2020, 123,700 in 2019 and 141,500 in 2018.

 Despite the lower numbers of crossings, the death toll has seen a steep rise.
-Last year, some 3,231 were recorded as dead or missing at sea in the Mediterranean and the northwest Atlantic, with 1,881 in 2020, 1,510 in 2019, and more than 2,277 for 2018.
+Last year, some 3,231 were recorded as dead or missing at sea in the Mediterranean and the northwest African routes, with 1,881 in 2020, 1,510 in 2019, and more than 2,277 for 2018.
 Even greater numbers may have died or gone missing along land routes through the Sahara Desert and remote border areas.

 UNHCR has continuously been warning of the horrific experiences and dangers faced by refugees and migrants who resort to these journeys.
 Many among them are individuals fleeing conflict, violence and persecution.
 The data visualization focuses specifically on the route from the East and Horn of Africa to the Central Mediterranean Sea.